 High blood pressure tends to damage or strain blood vessels in the brain, which causes them to break or leak blood.
 It’s important to get routine medical checkups, especially when significant risk factors are present.

 2. Stiff neck

-If you can’t touch your chin to your chest and you feel a pain that extends to the head, consult your doctor immediately.
+If you can’t move your chin to touch your chest and you feel a pain that extends to the head, consult your doctor immediately.

 3. Bad headache

 A headache is a common symptom that may be related to many different factors, and isn’t usually serious.
 Nevertheless, when it comes on strong with no apparent cause, it’s best to go to the hospital for a checkup.

 Intense, throbbing headaches usually are a sign of increased arterial pressure and, in serious cases, mean an oncoming stroke.

 4. One side of the body is paralyzed

 Also known as hypoglycemia, this is a common symptom among those who are about to suffer a cerebral stroke.
 It usually happens during sleep, although in some cases it occurs a little before sleeping.

 Most of the time it isn’t easy to diagnose, but under no circumstances should you ignore it.